Ralph Metcalfe: Track and field career

+Olympic controversies

-1932 Olympics
+1932

 Metcalfe was convinced to the end of his life that the 100 m should have been awarded as a tie between him and Eddie Tolan: "I have never been convinced I was defeated.
-It should have been a tie" Film evidence and that of observers of the race seem to support Metcalfe's verdict.
+It should have been a tie."
+Film evidence and that of observers of the race seem to support Metcalfe's verdict.
 The AAU later changed their rules to have the winner being the first athlete to cross the line not merely breast the tape.
 It was the latter that Tolan was judged to have done first.
 The AAU went further and awarded the race as a tie but the International Olympic Committee has never agreed to this change.
 They maintain the result stands because the judges decided in line with the rules at the time that Eddie Tolan's entire torso had passed the finish line on the ground before Metcalfe's.
 In addition, even though credited with same time as Tolan, 10.3 s, a time that equaled the then world record, Metcalfe's time was never ratified as a world record.

 In the 200 m, Metcalfe was embroiled in further controversy.
 Observers at the time claimed the marking for his starting holes were 3–4 feet behind where they should have been.
 Others claimed this discrepancy was the result of an optical illusion because George Simpson in the lane outside cut his holes on the outside of his lane whilst Metcalfe used the inside of his.
 In any case, Metcalfe was offered a re-run but refused because he feared the United States would not be able to repeat its 1–2–3.

-1936 Olympics
+1936

 In the sprint relay, Metcalfe became involved in a controversy not of his own making.
 Originally the United States chose for the relay the athletes who had come 4th to 7th in the trials.
 Two of these athletes, Sam Stoller and Marty Glickman, were replaced with Metcalfe and Jesse Owens allegedly because the former were Jewish.
 Metcalfe and Owens were undoubtedly the superior sprinters but they had not done the relay baton practice and the switch went against established practice.

-Whilst all world attention was on Jesse Owens winning the gold in the 100m it is often ignored that Metcalfe won the silver in an equally outstanding performance.
-In 2016, the 1936 Olympic journey of the eighteen Black American athletes, including interviews with Metcalfe's son, was documented in the film Olympic Pride, American Prejudice.
+Whilst all world attention was on Jesse Owens winning the gold in the 100 m it is often ignored that Metcalfe won the silver in an equally outstanding performance.

 United States Championships

-Metcalfe was United States Champion at 100 m between 1932–34 (and was 2nd in 1935–36) and at 200 m between 1932–36.
+Metcalfe was United States Champion at 100 m between 1932 and 1934 (and was 2nd in 1935–36) and at 200 m between 1932 and 1936.

 In all he won 16 national titles at the AAU Championships, NCAA Championships and Final Olympic Trials.